xiasong0501/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a MSc student advised by Porf.
 Yap Kim Hui in Electronic and Electrical Engineering at Nanyang Technological University.
-My expected graduation time is in May 2022.
+My expected graduation time is May 2022.
 Currently, my research interest is Trustworthy & Robust AI.
 Before that, I participated in projects "Analysis of Chinese People's Online Preference" and "Adversarial Attack in Deep Learning", where I published two conference papers and one journal paper.

 Now, I am conducting the project about “Trustworthy AI” under the supervision of Prof. Yap Kim Hui, where I try to provide the certified defense for deep learning by statistic model.
-I finished one draft paper in this project and is preparing for submission.
+I finished one draft paper in this project and am preparing for submission.